mlang12/ArieneCurricula/README.md

 ### Tech Notes
 Built with HTML, CSS, JavaScript, jQuery, SASS, MySQL, Sequelize, PassportJS, Bootstrap and other tech.

+### Live Deployment
+A live version can be found deployed at https://curricula.mindbrier.com

-This is my fork of a project developed by team of 3.
+This is my fork of a [project](https://github.com/arienellefsen/ArieneCurricula) developed by team of 3.
 Little has been changed from the original.